atishayrokadia/SQL_assignment/README.md

 ## Conclusion

 This script provides a comprehensive solution for analysing **enquiries** and **transactions** data.
-It helps identify **first transactions** linked to enquiries within a 30-day window and provides aggregate counts of both enquiries and transactions, making it useful for customer behaviour analysis and revenue impact forecasting.
+It helps identify **transactions** linked to enquiries within a 30-day window and provides aggregate counts of both enquiries and transactions, making it useful for customer behaviour analysis and revenue impact forecasting.